 • The Foundation's description of its methodology for classifying expenses between its major categories is not accurate.
 The notes to the financial statements indicate occupancy, depreciation, amortization, and interest are allocated on a square foot basis dependent on the programs and supporting activities occupying the space.
-However, on the statement of functional expenses, occupancy expense is allocated to statewide resource navigation services and depreciation expense is allocated to management and general.
+However, on the statement of functional expenses, depreciation expense is allocated entirely to the management and general category.